AIBC staff can be reached at:

-Shawna is a Chartered Professional in Human Resources (CPHR).
-She is responsible for planning, organizing, directing and evaluating the operations and strategies of the human resources and administration departments.
-As head of HR, she leads the Human Resources Specialists and evaluates the implementation of all people-related matters, programs and initiatives.
-As head of Administration, she manages office operations and oversees the organization’s administrative systems and resources.
-Shawna also directs the strategy and development of the AIBC’s volunteer program.
-As part of the management team, Shawna assists the CEO in implementing initiatives originating from the Office of the CEO and AIBC Council including the implementation of strategic plan goals.
+Shawna is responsible for directing and evaluating the strategies and operations of the People (human resources) and Administration department.
+Shawna directs the strategy and development of the AIBC’s volunteer program and provides leadership to Communications staff.
+She manages office operations and oversees the organization’s administrative systems and resources, including overseeing managed IT services.
+As part of the management team, Shawna supports the CEO in implementing initiatives originating from the Office of the CEO and AIBC Council, including operationalizing strategic plan goals.

-Jocelyn supports the Manager, People and Culture and Director, People and Administration with the creation, development, revision and implementation of various people and volunteer related programs, policies and projects.
-Michaela is responsible for a variety of HR functions including: recruitment and retention, benefits administration, employee relations and training, policy implementation, employee records, and health and safety.
-Michaela coordinates daily human resource operations in all aspects of the employment cycle including onboarding and orientation, engagement initiatives, and offboarding.
+Jocelyn supports the Manager, People and Culture and Director, People and Administration with the creation, development, revision, and implementation of various human resources, administration and volunteer services related programs, policies, and projects.
+She is also responsible for coordinating daily human resource operations in all aspects of the employee life cycle including onboarding and orientation, engagement initiatives, and offboarding.
 As People and Culture Specialist, Jocelyn provides support to strategic HR initiatives, including research, recommendation, development, and implementation.